Nocktu/search-sample-text-php/README.md

 In some English words, a letter appears more than once.
-Search through a

-sample of text to find the word with a letter that is repeated more times than

-any other letter is repeated in any other word.
+Search through a sample of text to find the word with a letter that is repeated more times than any other letter is repeated in any other word.
 If there is a tie between two

 words, then choose the first word in the text sample.

-The text sample will contain only the alphabetic characters ("a" through "z" and

-"A" through "Z"), spaces, and punctuation marks.
-A letter is considered to be

-the same letter regardless of whether it appears in uppercase or lowercase.
+The text sample will contain only the alphabetic characters ("a" through "z" and "A" through "Z"), spaces, and punctuation marks.
+A letter is considered to be the same letter regardless of whether it appears in uppercase or lowercase.

-The words will be separated by spaces, and any punctuation marks should be
+The words will be separated by spaces, and any punctuation marks should be disregarded.

-disregarded.

-Write a function that accepts the string path to a sample text file as its

-argument, and returns the correct word from the sample text as its output.
+A function that accepts the string path to a sample text file as its argument, and returns the correct word from the sample text as its output.

 Each sample text is stored in a text file.